Lowe’s CEO History

 © History Oasis

-In 1921, Lucius Smith Lowe established the first Lowe's store in North Wilkesboro, North Carolina—a small general store selling an array of products from hardware and building materials to sewing notions and groceries.
+In 1921, Lucius Smith Lowe established the first Lowe's store in North Wilkesboro, North Carolina—a small general store selling an array of products from hardware to groceries.

 Though L.S.
 Lowe sadly passed away in 1940, the company continues to this day to build upon the core tenets of customer service and community values that he instilled during that first decade in North Wilkesboro.